 download link: jShot is no longer available.
 You can download it from third-party sites like Major Geeks.

-The memory consumption is lower than 10 Megabytes of computer memory which is acceptable for such a program.
+The memory consumption is lower than 10 Megabytes of computer memory which is great for such a program.
 The screen capture capabilities combined with the imaged editor make PicPick a potent screen capturing program.

 download link: http://picpick.wiziple.net/features

 PrtScr was created at a time when most editions of Windows shipped without screenshot tool (Snipping Tool).
 It was created as a response to Microsoft adding a screenshot tool to tablet Vista operating systems, and offered similar functionality that all users could make use of.

 You can invoke the tool by pressing the print screen button (you can bind it to any other button if you like), and the tool will pop up.
 It has a great mechanism because you can draw on your desktop before you create the "snip", so depending on what you draw you may decide you need a bigger area.
 You can then use a box or a freehand tool to select the area you need and snip it.

 Once that is done the snipped image will sort of hover on your desktop in a very cool way, you really have to see it to appreciate it.

 You can save it to the clipboard, edit it with Paint or your can save it to your hard drive.
 My only problem was that the edit option opens up Paint and apparently there is nothing you can do about this.
 Since you can send the screen capture to the clipboard it's not that bad, you can open it up in Gimp or Photoshop by simply pasting, but since you can choose saving format, timer option and so much, to me the inclusion of this feature would have been obvious.
 Great looking app though, give it a go!

 PrtScr's main feature set includes options to take full screen, windowed, rectangular shaped and freehand screenshots, save them in various output formats, add annotations to screenshots, and use custom keyboard shortcuts to optimize the workflow.